How the Spread of Coronavirus Could Affect Your Travel Plans

 Some Americans who have already booked big trips for this summer are waiting anxiously and hoping for the best.

 Mery Diaz, a 42-year-old professor of social work at the City University of New York, is one of them.
-After saving and planning for over a year, she and ten family members will spend the month of July in France, celebrating her mother in law’s 80th birthday.
+After saving and planning for over a year, she and 10 family members will spend the month of July in France, celebrating her mother-in-law’s 80th birthday.

 “This is a giant investment,” Diaz says.
 “It’s my mother-in-law’s dream trip and we’ve been setting aside money for it all year.”

-Note: Editor's Note: This article has been updated to reflect changes in some airlines' ticketing policies.
-This article was originally published Feb.
-24.